 Television-oriented digital video is recorded at 25 or 50 (PAL) frames per second, or at 30 or 60 (NTSC) frames per second.
 Due to a combination of legacy and emerging technologies, multiple definition standards exist.
 For digital video these can be most simply grouped into standard definition (TV and DVD), and high definition (HDTV).

-The high definition standards fix a number of problems that existed in standard definition, in particular by using square pixels.
-The industry standard, SMPTE 274M-1995, sets out three groupings of high definition systems, 1080 progressive line scan (1080p), 1080 interlaced line scan (1080i) and 720 progressive line scan (720p).
+High-definition video standards fix a number of problems that existed in standard definition, in particular by using square pixels.
+The industry standard, SMPTE 274M-1995, sets out three groupings of high-definition systems: 1080 progressive line scan (1080p), 1080 interlaced line scan (1080i), and 720 progressive line scan (720p).
 The groupings may use different frame or field rates for their scans (24, 25, 30, 50 or 60 frames/fields scanned per second).
-Knowing the settings used for the source video is important for editing and outputting high definition video into different formats.
+Knowing the settings used for the source video is important for editing and outputting high-definition video into different formats.
 While the settings are usually picked up correctly by editing software, if something goes wrong it is useful to know that not all sources may be correctly labelled.

 Comparison of progressive and interlaced scans